Aetherinox/proteus-app-manager/README.md

 <br />

 ### Configuration
 This script contains many features that may have settings that you might not want.
-It is HIGHLY recommended that you open the `setup.sh` file in a text editor and review the settings.
+It is HIGHLY recommended that you open the `proteus.sh` file in a text editor and review the settings.
 One particular feature is the `Netplan Configuration` which has default settings that include what static ip address to assign to the network adapter, as well as the default gateway, and Quad9 DNS servers.

 <br />